-The specific neurons that are lost in Parkinson’s disease are those that produce the neurotransmitter dopamine and current treatment is largely limited to replacing dopamine, but this only alleviates some of the movement symptoms, and doesn’t slow the progression of the disease.
+The specific neurons that are lost in Parkinson’s disease are those that produce the neurotransmitter dopamine.
+Current treatment is largely limited to replacing dopamine, but this only alleviates some of the movement symptoms, and doesn’t slow the progression of the disease.

-Over the next few years, we aim to:
+Over the next 5 years, we aim to:

 establish standardised ways of collecting biological and clinical information about Parkinson’s disease so that we can group patients according to ways in which they might best respond to treatment